Medicare in Rhode Island

 Medicare coverage in Rhode Island

-Alternatively, you can get your Medicare Part A and Part B benefits through a Medicare Advantage (Medicare Part C) plan, which is also available through private insurance companies that are contracted with the Medicare program.
-Medicare Advantage plans must cover at least the same level of benefits as Original Medicare; however, many plans also cover additional benefits, such as hearing, wellness programs, or prescription drugs.
+Alternatively, you can get your Medicare Part A and Part B benefits through a Medicare Advantage plan, which is also available through private insurance companies that are contracted with the Medicare program.
+Medicare Advantage plans must cover at least the same level of benefits as Original Medicare; however, many plans may also cover additional benefits, such as hearing, wellness programs, or prescription drugs.

 As mentioned, Medicare Advantage plans and Medicare Prescription Drug Plans must have a contract with Medicare in order to offer Medicare insurance plans (such as a Medicare HMO or a Medicare Prescription Drug Plan).
 Depending on the terms of the contract between the plan and Medicare, not every plan is available statewide or in all service areas.
 In addition, the private insurance company must renew its contract with Medicare on an annual basis, meaning that plan availability in a specific service area is subject to change.
 Because of this, it’s important to review your coverage on an annual basis and compare Medicare plan options in your location.